PyrrhicShadow/Another-Match-3/README.md

 All art used in this game are either created by PyrrhicSilva (Jake), used with express permission from the creator, or sourced from royalty-free art collections

-All art credit can be found under PyrrhicShadow/Match-3-Taft/tree/main/Art/artSources.txt
+All art credit can be found in [artSources.txt](https://github.com/PyrrhicShadow/Match-3-Taft/tree/main/Art/artSources.txt)